chrisnmendoza/Space_Game/README.md

-Uses the Raspberry Pi and Sensehat attachment
+Uses the Raspberry Pi and Sense Hat attachment